xonsh/xonsh/docs/tutorial.rst

 Logical Subprocess And
 =======================

 Subprocess-mode also allows you to use the ``and`` operator to chain together subprocess commands.
-The truth value of a command is evaluates as whether its return code is zero (i.e. ``proc.returncode == 0``).
-Like in Python, if the a command evaluates to ``False``, subsequent commands will not be executed.
+The truth value of a command is evaluated as whether its return code is zero (i.e. ``proc.returncode == 0``).
+Like in Python, if the command evaluates to ``False``, subsequent commands will not be executed.
 For example, suppose we want to lists files that may or may not exist:

 .. code-block:: xonshcon